signalogic/SigSRF_SDK/codecs_readme.md

 1) In Signalogic labs we compare output md5 sums with reference test outputs.
 As these figures vary from system to system (and from compiler to compiler), please contact Signalogic to discuss if you're interested in such test procedures

-2) Some of the script command lines below include the --md5sum option, in most cases these should be repeatable.
-For any "time stamp match" mode command lines, they should be absolutely repeatable
+2) Some of the script command lines below include the --md5sum option, in most cases the final md5 sum shown for mediaTest or mediaMin output should be repeatable.
+For any "time stamp match" mode command lines, they should absolutely be repeatable

 <a name="CodecRegressionTestScripts"></a>
 # Codec Regression Test Scripts